Saektide/WAN/README.md

 # Installation

-Tsundoku can be installed with XAMPP (or WAMPP), you can download it [here](https://www.apachefriends.org/download.html).
+Tsundoku can be installed with XAMPP (or WAMP), you can download it [here](https://www.apachefriends.org/download.html).
 You must know, Tsundoku is portable but cannot be copied to another domain.
 Now, if you want to make changes, you must "fork" this repository.